kyma-project/kyma/resources/knative-function-controller/README.md

 ```

-### Create a ServiceAccount to enable knativeBuild docker builds
+### Create a ServiceAccount to enable knativeBuild Docker builds

 Currently you cannot run builds in every existing namespace of your cluster.
 ServiceAccounts with linked docker
 repository credentials have to be created for each namespace that will be used for the knative-function controller.